 Improving motor skills in sensory circuits

-7. Provide a variety of activity ideas: Keep the circuit dynamic and engaging by offering a wide range of activity options.
+7. Provide a variety of activity ideas: Keep the circuit active and engaging by offering a wide range of activity options.
 This prevents boredom and allows for a diverse sensory experience.
+For related guidance, see our article on Circle of Friends.

 9. Consider space and equipment: Ensure that the sensory circuit is set up in a safe and appropriate space with suitable equipment.
 Consider factors such as space constraints, safety measures, and the child's physical abilities when selecting activities.